Revised 23 Sep 2020

 Earlier in the book, the author defines some of the terms in the above description:

 "Fidèle et brave."
-[Translation from French: Faithful and brave.]
+[Google translation: Faithful and brave.]

 None of William's children survived past infancy.
 Some sources indicate that he might have had as many as seven children, but we know of only one for certain.
 Unfortunately, no one alive today is a descendant of William Whipple, the signer of the Declaration of Independence.
 (See William Whipple, Signer of the Declaration of Independence, on this site.)